gudi99/100DaysOfMLCode/README.md

  Completed two videos in the series and worked on them.

 These videos focused on Evolutionary Computing, and more specifically, Genetic Algorithms.
 In this tutorial, I got introduced to the concept of a genetic algorithm, how it can be used to approach "search" problems and how it relates to brute force algorithms.

+## Day 10: 25Aug, 2018
+Almost completed the second mini project.

+A small problem in last task in the project which needed to be figured out.
+The ice is slowly breaking now.
+Everything started feeling familiar and feel like becoming a part of ML slowly.